Last Update: November 27, 2023

 Other important medical information

 If your injury or illness can't be handled by this basic emergency first aid kit, seek professional medical attention without delay.
 Your hotel staff can usually help with this.
 Another resource you shouldn't leave home without is the Allianz Travel Smart app.
 The Travel Smart app includes information on English-speaking medical assistance in most countries, as well as all United States consular info.
-The US Consulates can always direct you to the appropriate medical attention.
+In case of an emergency, the US Consulates can always direct you to the appropriate medical care and also help with any language barrier issues.

-And, it's always a good idea before you travel to any country where there may be special medical concerns such as malaria, altitude sickness, rabies, etc. to make an appointment with your local travel clinic and get the latest information (and preventative medicine) that you may need before you go.
+And, it's always a good idea before you travel to any foreign country where there may be special medical concerns such as malaria, yellow fever, altitude sickness, motion sickness, rabies, etc. to make an appointment with your local travel clinic and get the latest information (and preventative medicine or vaccinations) that you may need before you go.